Big Ten picks: Who wins the battle of interim coaches, Wisconsin or Nebraska?

 Illinois at No. 3 Michigan, 11 a.m., Ch.
 5

 - The Fighting Illini need a victory to have a realistic shot to win the Big Ten West.
 The Wolverines need a win to stay in the College Football Playoff hunt.
-Advantage to team that's healthier and has much more for which to play.
+Advantage to the team that is healthier and has much more for which to play.
 Michigan 34, Illinois 17.

 Wisconsin at Nebraska, 11 a.m., ESPN